 Omitted that one Palestinian family evicted from a Sheikh Jarrah building had failed to pay its rent.

 Claimed archeological projects are controlled by “right wing groups.”

 Dishonest Reporter of the Year: Time Magazine

 It was a close vote, but Time managed to edge the other ignoble contenders for a September cover story stating: “Why Israel Doesn’t Care About Peace”.
-An excerpt is online at Time, but the full article from the print version can be seen here (PDF format).

 There were four primary reasons why the magazine “won.”

 The Cover: Featured a Jewish star made of carefree daisies, with the headline, “Why Israel Doesn’t Care About Peace.”
 The headline assumed Israelis don’t care about peace; the only matter for discussion is why.

 The significance of a magazine cover is about more than just attracting someone’s attention with a clever visual and snappy headline.
 The cover image and headline create a frame for the way readers relate to the article.